 “MHFA is something that is increasingly important for all businesses to consider– mental health is an issue that workplaces and society as a whole can no longer ignore,” she said.

 “Through this training, managers can build the skills, capability and confidence to better respond to workers whom they are concerned about and it also provides other employees, who are willing to be mental health first aiders, with specific skills to assist colleagues who might be in need.”

 Perks People Solutions offer MHFA training for individuals and teams within an organisation.
 The 12-hour course can be completed over 2 or more days and equips participants with the skills and confidence to identify and define mental health issues, have supportive conversations, apply various MHFA techniques and offer professional help if required.
 Participants that complete the training will become qualified Mental Health First Aiders in their workplace.
-Sarah has two upcoming MHFA training courses that individuals can book, scheduled on Thursday 30 April and Friday 1 May.
+Sarah has upcoming MHFA training courses ( yet to be scheduled for August) that individuals can book.

 For more information about Mental Health First Aid training or the importance of promoting positive mental health in the workplace, contact Cecilia White.